 What Can I Do?

-Limited Actions are those offered by Choice Activities, Meetings, and other Activities on Moodle that offer you multiple choice options.
+Limited Actions are those offered by Choice Activities, Meetings, and other Activities that offer you multiple choice options.
 These become clear to you when you open them intentionally (or unintentionally!) and are compelled to choose.
 These choices most often work to determine storylines, which vary year to year depending on how students choose.
 Think of it, perhaps, as a giant individual- or class-sized Choose Your Own Adventure progress chart.

 Open Actions are from a wider array of choices you can make.
 These are in equipment purchases and use, attacks and defense against other characters (players or otherwise), and possibly a few surprises along the way.